 ITS processors MAY support additional query languages.
 For each additional query language the processor MUST define:

-identifier of query language used in queryLanguage;
+the identifier of the query language used in queryLanguage;

-rules for evaluating absolute selector to collection of nodes;
+rules for evaluating an absolute selector for a collection of nodes;

-rules for evaluating relative selector to collection of nodes.
+rules for evaluating a relative selector for a collection of nodes.

 Because future versions of this specification are likely to define additional query languages, the following query language identifiers are reserved: xpath, css, xpath2, xpath3, xquery, xquery3, xslt2, xslt3.